Read more

 A high quality first job helps individuals build long-term wealth and health.
 Braven defines a strong first job as one that requires a bachelor’s degree and is full-time, as well as includes some combination of promotion pathways, employee benefits, and a market-competitive starting salary.

 This year, Braven is changing our salary benchmark to the American Community Survey, the leading source of information on America’s population updated annually by the U.S. Census.
 We are using the survey’s most recently released data set for recent college graduates who were employed in 2022, creating comparisons with both college graduates who worked in any capacity and college graduates who worked full-time.
-After just six months post-graduation, Braven graduates are earning above the national average salary of all early career college graduates.
+After just six months post-graduation, the graduates of Braven and our partner schools are earning above the national average salary of all early career college graduates.

 +12.6k